OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 ---

-## Testing and validation
+## Test and validate

 1. Follow the usual guidance to [test and validate your add-in](testing-and-tips.md).
-1. After [sideloading](sideload-outlook-add-ins-for-testing.md) in Outlook on the web, Windows, or Mac, restart Outlook on your Android mobile device.
+1. After you [sideload](sideload-outlook-add-ins-for-testing.md) in Outlook on the web, Windows, or Mac, restart Outlook on your Android mobile device.
 1. Open an appointment as an attendee then verify that under the **Meeting Insights** card, there's a new card with your add-in's name alongside the **Log** button.

 ### UI: Log the appointment notes